Approximating Gromov-Hausdorff Distance in Euclidean Space: Introduction

 \paragraph{Background and Related Work} The notion of Gromov-Hausdorff distance is closely related to the notion of Hausdorff distance.
 Let $(Z,d_Z)$ be any metric space.
-We first give a formal definition of the directed Hausdorff distance between any two subsets of $Z$. \begin{definition}[Directed Hausdorff Distance] For any two compact subsets $X,Y$ of a metric space $(Z,d_Z)$, the \bemph{directed Hausdorff distance} from $X$ to $Y$, denoted $\overrightarrow{d}_H^Z(X,Y)$, is defined by \end{definition} Unfortunately, the directed Hausdorff distance is not symmetric.
-To retain symmetry, the \bemph{Hausdorff distance} is defined in the following way: \begin{definition}[Hausdorff Distance] For any two compact subsets $X,Y$ of a metric space $(Z,d_Z)$, their \bemph{Hausdorff distance}, denoted $d_H^Z(X,Y)$, is defined by
+We first give a formal definition of the directed Hausdorff distance between any two subsets of $Z$. \begin{definition}[Directed Hausdorff Distance] For any two compact subsets $X,Y$ of a metric space $(Z,d_Z)$, the \bemph{directed Hausdorff distance} from $X$ to~$Y$, denoted $\overrightarrow{d}_H^Z(X,Y)$, is defined by \end{definition} Unfortunately, the directed Hausdorff distance is not symmetric.
+To retain symmetry, the \bemph{Hausdorff distance} is defined in the following way: \begin{definition}[Hausdorff Distance] For any two compact subsets $X,Y$ of a metric space $(Z,d_Z)$, their \bemph{Hausdorff distance}, denoted by $d_H^Z(X,Y)$, is defined by

 \end{definition} To keep our notations simple, we drop the superscript when it is understood that $Z$ is taken to be $\R^d$ and $X,Y$ are Euclidean subsets equipped with the standard Euclidean metric $\mod{\cdot}$.
-The $d_{H}$ can be computed in $O(n\log{n})$-time for finite point sets with at most $n$ points; see \cite{Alt1995}.
+The $d_{H}$ can be computed in $O(n\log{n})$-time for finite point sets with at most $n$ points or $n$ line segments; see \cite{Alt1995}.

+We follow Gromov's book (\cite{gromov_metric_2007}) to define the Gromov-Hausdorff distance.
+The primary definition uses the concept of an isometry or distance-preserving map between metric spaces, which we define first. \begin{definition}[Isometry] A map $f:(X,d_X)\to (Y,d_Y)$ is called an \emph{isometry} if